Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Acknowledgments

-MB thanks Luis Mantilla Calder\'on and Mohammad Ghazi Vakili for extensive discussions on implementing corrected product formulas on a quantum hardware.
-MB also thanks Christoph Gorgulla for helpful comments.
+We thank the anonymous referees for their detailed feedback and helpful suggestions.
 MB and AAG acknowledge the generous support and funding of this project by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR0011-23-3-0021.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency.
+MB and AAG also acknowledge partial funding of this project by the National Sciences and Engineering Research Council of Canada (NSERC) Alliance Consortia Quantum Grants \#ALLRP587590-23.
 AAG also acknowledges support from the Canada 150 Research Chairs program and NSERC-IRC.
 AAG also acknowledges the generous support of Anders G. Frøseth.
 AA gratefully acknowledges King Abdullah University of Science and Technology (KAUST) for the KAUST Ibn Rushd Postdoctoral Fellowship.
 DWB worked on this project under a sponsored research agreement with Google Quantum AI.
 DWB is also supported by Australian Research Council Discovery Projects DP210101367 and DP220101602.